AlbertNewton254/riscv-student-pack/README.md

 # RISC-V Student Pack

-Educational toolkit for RISC-V Assembly: assembler and emulator in C (currently RV32I only).
+Educational toolkit for RISC-V Assembly: assembler and emulator in C (RV32I base, with pseudoinstructions and full test suite).

 ## Overview

 RISC-V Student Pack provides students and educators with a simple, extensible RISC-V environment:

-- **Assembler**: Two-pass assembler for RV32I Assembly files.
+- **Assembler**: Two-pass assembler for RV32I Assembly files, supporting all base instructions and common pseudoinstructions.
-- **Emulator**: RV32I emulator supporting all base instructions and a limited set of Linux ABI syscalls.
+- **Emulator**: RV32I emulator supporting all base instructions and a set of Linux ABI syscalls.

 Both tools are written in C and designed for easy compilation and use on Linux systems.

-**Note:** The emulator currently implements only the RV32I base instruction set.
+**Note:** The emulator and assembler currently implement the RV32I base instruction set and common pseudoinstructions.
 Support for the M extension (multiplication/division) and additional syscalls is planned for future releases.

 ---